 This is because the steps are part of disabling MBAM (BitLocker) encryption on these drives.
 As you can see below.

-In order to decrypt a device that is protected (encrypted) with Microsoft BitLocker Administration and Monitoring (MBAM), you will need to perform these vital steps.
+To decrypt a device that is protected (encrypted) with Microsoft BitLocker Administration and Monitoring (MBAM), you will need to perform these vital steps.
 This is the same process to disable MBAM encrypted devices.
-But the difference (steps) are outlined here.
+But the differences (steps) are outlined here.

-.
-You may want to see this guide: GPUpdate Switches: GPUpdate vs GPUpdate /force. - Launch Control Panel,
+• Then you should run the GPO Switch gpupdate /force or have your device restarted.
+You may want to see this guide: GPUpdate Switches: GPUpdate vs GPUpdate /force.

 Navigate to System and Security and then click on BitLocker Drive Encryption.
 Click on disable BitLocker.